-5.2 PROTECTING THE EMPLOYMENT AREA
+5.2 PROTECTING THE AREA OF EMPLOYMENT AREA

-The Planning Act defines area of employment as an area of land designated in an Official Plan for clusters of business and economic uses.
+The Planning Act defines Area of Employment area of employment as an area of land designated in an Official Plan for clusters of business and economic uses.
 These areas are devoted to employment uses and are critical to the long term sustainability of the city.
-The Employment Area captures a cross section of lands including a portion of designated employment lands as well as employment-oriented designations in Mixed Use Intensification Areas, identified as an overlay on Schedule B: Urban Structure, of this Plan.
-Residential uses and other non-employment uses including major retail uses are prohibited in the Employment Area.
+The Areas of Employment Area captures a cross section of lands including a portion of designated Employment employment | Lands as well as employment-oriented designations in Mixed Use Intensification Areas, identified as an overlay described on Schedule B: Urban Structure, of this Plan.
+Residential uses and other non-employment uses including major retail uses are prohibited in the Area of Employment Area.

-The city has a finite supply of lands within the Employment Area and it is critical that the City adopt a policy framework which protects that supply from unwarranted conversion from employment lands to a non-employment use.
-The City will need to maintain its supply of land within the Employment Area in order to capitalize on its growth potential over the long term, given the fixed urban boundary.
+The city has a finite supply of lands within the Area of Employment Area and it is critical that the City adopt a policy framework which protects that supply from unwarranted conversion from employment lands to a non-employment use.
+The City will need to maintain its supply of land within the Area of Employment Area in order to capitalize on its growth potential over the long term, given the fixed urban boundary.